-On the other hand, from the quantum information and computation perspective, it has been shown that ground states of gapped local Hamiltonians obey so-called area laws.
-For local boson/spin systems with translational invariant, states satisfy such a property can be efficiently represented by the class of so-called matrix product states(MPS) in one dimension and tensor product states(TPS) or projected entangled pair states (PEPS) in higher dimensions\cite{reviewMPS,CiracTPS}.
-Recently, a fermionic generalization of those states--the fermionic projected entangled pair states (fPEPS) were proposed and have been bench marked for many interesting free/interacting fermion systems\cite{FrankfPEPS,fermionicTPS,ifPEPS,finitefPEPS,GPEPS,fPEPStJstripe,fPEPSttJ}.
-In Ref.\cite{GuGTPS}, it has been shown all fPEPS can be represented as (local)GTPS.
+On the other hand, from the quantum information and computation perspective, it has been shown that ground states of gapped local Hamiltonians obey area laws.
+For local boson/spin systems with translational invariance, states that satisfy such a property can be efficiently represented by the class of so-called matrix product states(MPS) in one dimension and by tensor product states(TPS) or projected entangled pair states (PEPS) in higher dimensions\cite{reviewMPS,CiracTPS}.
+Recently, a fermionic generalization of those states -- the fermionic projected entangled pair states (fPEPS) were proposed and have been bench marked in many interesting free/interacting fermion systems\cite{FrankfPEPS,fermionicTPS,ifPEPS,finitefPEPS,GPEPS,fPEPStJstripe,fPEPSttJ}.
+In Ref.\cite{GuGTPS}, it has been shown that all fPEPS can be represented as (local)GTPS.